msg-CareerPaths/node-ai-training/chapters/300-rag/302-rag-document-vectors-and-parsing.md

 ## Online shop

 >
-> When a new `pdf` report is generated, add a step to process, parse, chunk and embed the data into the vector store.
+> Create a new endpoint or create a scheduled job to trigger your `RAG` process, then parse, chunk and embed the data into the vector store.
 >